 As of May 2019, the app had more than 20,000 registered users in New Zealand.
 The SPARX initiative has resulted in multiple successes.

 The SPARX team also described some of the challenges:

 The team is in the process of building SPARX 2.0.
-New features could include direct connection for face-to-face services, data exchange with national databases (health care services and social security and education databases), APIs that will connect other apps onto the SPARX platform, and capabilities to conduct randomized clinical trials through the app.
+New features could include direct connexion for face-to-face services, data exchange with national databases (health care services and social security and education databases), APIs that will connect other apps onto the SPARX platform and capabilities to conduct randomised clinical trials through the app.

 Health information and digital technologies are helping to create the necessary foundation for the future of health.
-Technology can help organizations improve their existing business and reinvent themselves once they decide what roles they want to play in the future.
-Together with other organizational capabilities, technology can help improve behaviors, augment our thinking, and optimize processes, leading to better health and lower costs.
+Technology can help organisations improve their existing business and reinvent themselves once they decide what roles they want to play in the future.
+Together with other organisational capabilities, technology can help improve behaviours, augment our thinking and optimise processes, leading to better health and lower costs.

-Some of the lessons learned from our case studies are:
+Some of the lessons learnt from our case studies are:

-We hope this report inspires readers to continue to think about what the future of digitally-enabled health care may look like, how organizations should prepare for it, and the role they will play in this future.
+We hope this report inspires readers to continue to think about what the future of digitally-enabled health care may look like, how organisations should prepare for it and the role they will play in this future.